RaghavendraGKulkarni/Learning-with-Noisy-Graph-Labels-Competition-IJCNN_2025/README.md

 2. Run the *main.py* file using suitable command line arguments.

+3. The *--batch_size* command line argument decides the batch size to be moved to the computing device.
+It has a default value of 128 and can be adjusted according to the back end machine.

-3. The *--test_path* command line argument should contain the path to the compressed json file of the test graphs.
+4. The *--test_path* command line argument should contain the path to the compressed json file of the test graphs.
 ```shell
 python main.py --test_path /path/to/test.json.gz
 ```

-4. Optionally, the *--train_path* command line argument should contain the path to the compressed json file of the train graphs, if the user wishes to train on new graphs.
+5. Optionally, the *--train_path* command line argument should contain the path to the compressed json file of the train graphs, if the user wishes to train on new graphs.
 ```shell
 python main.py --test_path /path/to/test.json.gz --train_path /path/to/train.json.gz
 ```